We are currently trialling Click & Collect in across the UK with more coming soon. Find out below which stores are currently offering Click & Collect.

 Thinly spread cream cheese over a halved bagel, add a layer of smoked salmon and season with pepper and a little lemon juice.
-Drop a caper on the top (optional) and lay on a plate to serve.
+Drop a caper on the top (optional) and lay it on a plate to serve.
 Perfect with champagne preferably and as finger food while everyone chats.

 Your cooking times are going to vary depending on your bird.
 As turkeys are big, you should have enough time – as long as it is all ready to go straight into the oven – to roast your potatoes, veg and sausages once the turkey is cooked and resting.

 The sprouts, bread sauce and gravy are done on the hob at the end.

 Weigh the bird after stuffing for your cooking time.